 The critical review requires a comprehensive review of the candidate’s accomplishments in research, teaching, and service.
 In general, a strong review package demonstrates an excellent record of publication, funding, and teaching.
 The process is very similar to the tenure process except that letters are not solicited from external reviewers.
 Otherwise, the critical review essentially follows the same multilevel process as the tenure process.
 This process, the coordinating personnel, and the composition of the reappointment, promotion, and tenure (RP&T) committee are all described in the SoP tenure and promotion procedures document.

-Instigation
+Review Selection

 All untenured faculty members who are in their third full academic year in SoP must undergo critical review.
 Faculty members who wish to go up for an early tenure decision need to make sure that they go through critical review before applying for tenure.
 All faculty members who are required to go through critical review in an academic year will be notified by the SoP Chair during the fall semester before the review.